Survivor South Africa: Island of Secrets: Season summary

 The game began with three tribes of seven: Laumei, Sa’ula, and Ta’alo.
 Sa’ula lost the first two immunity challenges, but an alliance called the Amigos formed between Nathan, Nicole, Rob and Steffi, while fractures in both Laumei and Ta'alo began to form.
 After a strategic blunder by Jacques at Ta'alo's first Tribal Council, a tribe shuffle on Day 8 saw a new Laumei tribe struggle as Jacques formed a Band of Misfits alliance with original Laumei member Durão and fifth Amigo Seipei.
 A second tribe shuffle on Day 15 led to the formation of a majority alliance called the Spit-Shakers, seven castaways consisting of a blend of all three original tribes that outnumbered the third Sa'ula tribe.

 The last Tribal Council before the merge saw Nicole betraying Nathan due to a recurring injury he sustained at the beginning of the game, but she managed to reunite with the Amigos and side with the Spit-Shakers to systematically eliminate the newer Sa'ula outsiders.
 The Amigos' plans changed when Seipei suggested to Rob about turning against Nicole and Steffi at the Final 8 with her Band of Misfits.
 Using a new bond he made with Durão, Rob united the Amigos and remaining Laumei players to take down the remaining loyal Spit-Shakers.
 Jacques managed to outwit the Amigos' haphazard plans with his hidden immunity idol, but he eventually fell victim to a scornful isolation led by the Amigos until he had no option other than to play his idol; he was sent to the jury shortly after.

 The Final Six saw the Amigos with Laetitia, an original Laumei who was dismissed for her age in the beginning of the game, temporarily align to try and get rid of the two remaining Laumei men (Durão and Mike), before they could blindside Rob.
 However, the three women started to take on the earlier attempts of a women's alliance to take Rob down instead.
 Rob's back-to-back immunity wins saw an end to the women's plans, with Nicole running to Rob to make a scapegoat out of Steffi and break up the Amigos.
 With Nicole's true colours revealed, Laetitia tried to fight for a spot in the Final Three, but to no avail.
 The Final Tribal Council saw the jury berate Rob and Nicole for their malicious methods in executing an almost flawless game, and dismissed Durão as a tool for Rob's strategic game.
-In the end, the jury respected Rob's active strategic dominance leading the Amigos and the merge over Nicole's cutthroat betrayals and unwavering loyalty to Rob, and awarded him the victory and title of Sole Surivor.
+In the end, the jury respected Rob's active strategic dominance leading the Amigos and the merge over Nicole's cutthroat betrayals and unwavering loyalty to Rob, and awarded him the victory and title of Sole Survivor.